pcdwr/ArchKataSpring2022/README.md

 This repository contains all documentation related to the architectural design of the Spotlight application for the Diversity Cyber Council.
 For information regarding the contents and organization of this documentation please refer to the FAQ at the end of this document.

 The [requirements document](kata_initial_documentation/DiversityCyberCouncilKataRequirements2022.pdf) provides the intial requirements as given by the Diversity Cyber Council.

-The following is a summary of the applicaiton from that document:
+**NOTE:** This repository is best consumed within the GitHub UI.

 ## Exexutive Summary